jon-jacky/home/commonplace.md

   loss appears.

-  If at first it seems melodromatic to suggest that there is something iherently dangerous in the form, a little consideration is likely leave us wondering how it could be otherwise.
+  If at first it seems melodromatic to suggest that there is something inherently dangerous in the form, a little consideration is likely leave us wondering how it could be otherwise.
   ... from the 1940s onward jazz advanced with the power and ferocity of a fire sweeping through a forest.
 How could an art form have developed so